 Monte Carlo Radiation Transport

-Radiation moving through matter is described by the linear Boltzmann transport equation: streaming, scattering, absorption, and production of secondary particles.
+Radiation moving through matter is described by, among others, the linear Boltzmann transport equation: streaming, scattering, absorption, and production of secondary particles.
 For any geometry you actually care about (a shield with penetrations and welds, a detector with crystals, reflectors, and dead layers) it has no closed-form solution.
 So you sample it instead, with Monte Carlo.

-I took the MCNP class at Los Alamos in 2010 and used MCNP (Monte Carlo N-Particle) for a good chunk of my thesis and several papers after it (Google Scholar).
+I took the intro to MCNP class at Los Alamos in 2010 and used MCNP (Monte Carlo N-Particle) for a good chunk of my thesis and my work at LLNL, producing several papers with it (Google Scholar).

 The idea